Home » HypoGal, Disability Insurance, Sheehan’s Syndrome and Relapsing Polychondritis

 My life with a chronic illness began when I gave birth to my oldest daughter, Sarah, via C-section on January 24, 1998.

-The placenta accrete, causes me to hemorrhage.
+The placenta accrete, caused me to hemorrhage.

 After several miscarriages, I became pregnant with my second daughter, Isabella.